The Latest: Colorado ‘red flag’ gun bill gets 1st hearing

 Douglas County Sheriff Tony Spurlock told a House committee Thursday the bill better allows police agencies to intervene to help those in crisis.

-Boulder County Sheriff Joe Pelli said the measure will make communities — and officers — safer.
+Boulder County Sheriff Joe Pelle said the measure will make communities — and officers — safer.

 Spurlock lost a deputy in a 2017 shooting by a mentally ill man.
-Pelli's son, also a Douglas County deputy, was wounded in the incident.
+Pelle's son, also a Douglas County deputy, was wounded in the incident.

 2:30 p.m.